 With the display on chart option you can do exactly that:

-When you're working with actual and forecast data you need to be clear on when your actuals end and forecasted data starts.
-It's easy to spot this in tables as the cells are clearly highlighted - but when you're using charts it's not always clear.
+When you're working with actual and forecast data, you need to be clear on when your actual data ends and forecasted data starts.
+It's easy to spot this in tables as the cells are clearly highlighted, but when you're using charts it's not always clear.

 Let's take a quick look first to see how it appears:

-When we're using forecast only data this shows us where our Forecast begins and when we're using a mixture of forecast and actual data it shows us when our actual data ends.
-If you don't want to display the line, then flip the Card over and select 'Chart options'.
+When we're using 'Forecast' only data, this shows us where our Forecast begins and when we're using a mixture of forecasted and actual data it shows us when our actual data ends.
+If you don't want to display the line, then flip the Card over and select click into 'Chart options'.
 This will then reveal the 'Hide actuals/scenario marker' checkbox, which will allow you to remove the relevant line from your report: